 All new residents of the Netherlands need to register at the local municipality within five days of arriving.
 The required documents may differ per municipality and per country of origin and you may need to prepare your documentation before your arrival.

 All municipalities ask you to bring your passport (or ID for EU students).

 You also have to prove you have an address in the Netherlands, usually on the basis of your housing contract.

-If your country has not signed the Apostille Treaty, we recommend you to contact the Ministry of Foreign Affairs in the country where the birth certificate was issued.
+If your country has not signed the Apostille Convention, we recommend you contact the Ministry of Foreign Affairs in the country where the birth certificate was issued.
 You can also check the information on the website of the Dutch embassy in your country or the website of the Dutch Ministry of Foreign Affairs.

 If you have any questions, please send an e-mail to email@example.com